 - Receive notices and advise on validity, check details, agree Awards and check compliance on your behalf, where Adjoining Owners are carrying out work near your property.

-Here at Bradley-Mason LLP, we provide expert guidance for all commercial party wall matters and as members of the Pyramus and Thisbe Club (the organisation for professionals specialising in Party Wall surveys), our surveyors are familiar with the latest case law updates allowing us to provide up-to-date advice to our appointing owners.
+Here at Bradley-Mason LLP, we provide expert guidance for all commercial party wall matters.
+As members of the Pyramus and Thisbe Club (the organisation for professionals specialising in Party Wall surveys), our surveyors are familiar with the latest case law updates allowing us to provide up-to-date commercial party wall services and advice to our appointing owners.

 Following the introduction of the Party Wall etc Act 1996 (Electronic Communications) Order 2016, in consideration to the environment we serve all our Awards electronically and encourage all other parties to embrace the change.

-For more information about working with Bradley Mason, please contact us to discuss your requirements.
+For more information about working with Bradley Mason on commercial party wall act surveys, please contact us to discuss your requirements.